4ISC-The-Servitors/printy-bjsantiago/docs_guide/chat_system_v2.md

 - **Action messages not persisting**: Action messages must be saved to database via `insertMessage()` in JsonbFlowProcessor.
 - **Quote acceptance not updating quotes table**: Check RLS policies - customers need permission to update quote status when accepting/rejecting proposals.
 - **"invalid input syntax for type bytea"**: Message insertion failing due to improper text-to-bytea conversion in RPC function.
+- **Conditional node evaluating to undefined**: Action context updates not propagated - ensure `executeAction()` returns both messages and context.
+- **Messages not persisted to database**: Boot messages from actions must be saved via `insertMessage()` in all code paths.
+- **ReferenceError: flowId is not defined**: Variable declared in try block - move to function scope so it's accessible throughout.
+- **Hardcoded messages appearing in wrong flow**: Check flow-specific logic is wrapped in conditional (e.g., saved-specs check only for admin-quote-propose).
+- **Slow UI despite flow completing**: Typing delays in `appendMessagesWithTyping` - use `skipDelay=true` for admin flows.
+- **"Could not find column in schema cache"**: Column removed from database but still referenced in code - remove all references to deleted columns.

 ### Debugging Process (Track-Quote Flow - Quote Acceptance Issue)